Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Methods

 \subsection{Information sources and search strategy}

 This review was conducted in accordance with the PRISMA-ScR (2018) guidelines for scoping reviews \citep{Tricco2018}.
-We searched PubMed, Web of Science, ScienceDirect, Springer Link, IEEE Xplore, and ArXiv up to 8 September 2025.
+We searched PubMed, Web of Science, ScienceDirect, Springer Link, IEEE Xplore, and ArXiv up to 17 December 2025, including early-access preprints.
 Boolean queries combined terms related to \textit{unsupervised anomaly detection}, \textit{neuroimaging} (MRI or CT), and \textit{deep learning}, as summarised in Table~\ref{tab:prompts}.
 Reference lists of relevant articles and reviews were also screened.
 Searches were limited to articles published in English.